mwarning/dhtd/README.md

 # DHTd

-Run a [Kademlia DHT](https://en.wikipedia.org/wiki/Kademlia) (Distribute Hash Table) to connect to the BitTorrent network.
+A standalone [Kademlia DHT](https://en.wikipedia.org/wiki/Kademlia) (Distribute Hash Table) to connect to the mainline BitTorrent network.
 Announce identifiers and query them from the command line to get a list of IP addresses of the nodes that announce them.

-DHTd can be used to find the IP address of other instances in a decentralized way.
+A Distributed Hash Table (DHT) is a distributed system storing key/value pairs used by BitTorrent clients to find peers.
+DHTd can be used in the same way to find the IP address of other instances in a decentralized way.
 Please note that DHTd does not provide any authentication.

+DHTd is especially small at 80KB (compiled with `-Os`).

 ## Quick Start